xcp-ng/xcp/misc/ks_pledges.md

 You will be kept informed about the campaign and the release of XCP-ng

 **2. 20€ - XCP-ng stickers**
-Get 2 XCP-ng stickers for your laptop
+Get 2x shiny XCP-ng stickers for your laptop or server!

 **3. 50€ - XCP-ng t-shirt**
 Show a great style with an awesome XCP-ng t-shirt